-Resources for Step 5.
-PFM Agreement Tips : The presence of the media in the PFM agreement signing ceremony can be a useful way of not only raising the profile of the PFM agreement and its implications but also as a means of helping ensure commitment to the rights and responsibilities within the agreement. and Signing.
 Annex 12.
+Example PFM Agreement Tips: The presence of the media in the PFM agreement signing ceremony can be a useful way of not only raising the profile of the PFM agreement and its implications but also as a means of helping ensure commitment to the rights and responsibilities within the agreement.

-Example PFM Agreement > The PFM agreement is the foundation of PFM, the legal agreement that supports devolved forest management.
-Great effort should be taken to try to ensure the PFM agreement makes forest management as attractive as possible for communities by providing secure control and clear, enhanced forest user rights.
-Clarity in the language of the agreement must be ensured with specificity to avoid too much opportunity for interpretation and misunderstanding.
-The Rural Land Administration proclamation enables government land to be handed over to communities as a legally titled common holding.
+- The PFM agreement is the foundation of PFM, the legal agreement that supports devolved forest management.
+Great effort should be taken to try to ensure the PFM agreement makes forest management as attractive as possible for communities by providing secure control and clear, enhanced forest user rights. - Clarity in the language of the agreement must be ensured with specificity to avoid too much opportunity for interpretation and misunderstanding. - The Rural Land Administration proclamation enables government land to be handed over to communities as a legally titled common holding.
 It is advised that where possible this additional certification of community ownership of the forest be sought to strengthen the community tenure over the forest.